teampa-25/core/DATABASE_DOC.md

 - All models use UUID as primary keys for greater security
 - Datasets support soft delete (deleted_at) with paranoid mode enabled
-- Video files are stored as paths to the filesystem, not as BLOBs
+- Video files are stored as paths to the filesystem
-- Result ZIP files are stored as paths to the filesystem, not as BLOBs
+- Result ZIP files are stored as paths to the filesystem
 - All relationships are managed through foreign keys with CASCADE
 - Timestamps are automatically managed with created_at and updated_at fields
 - Inference parameters are stored as JSON